 With the bottom end of the engine disassembled and measured.
-It is time to get around to the modifications.
+It is time to get around to the engine block modifications.
 Before heading to the machine shop for boring and decking, I decided to remove all the casting flash and clean the passages and threads.

 Tools and Equipment Needed: